alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

 As a result, screening bidders based on their experience and expertise is a good way to match work with workers.
 In order for this to work effectively, maintainers and SMEs must be able to share their fully honest opinions about the capacity and skills of specific people.
 Doing this confidentially helps reduce hurt feelings and public embarassment, and encourages a safe environment for critical feedback.
+Simply avoiding critical feedback and conflict is a [recipe for disaster that harms transparency and breaks community trust](https://fasterthanli.me/articles/the-rustconf-keynote-fiasco-explained).

 While anonymity is generally valuable to reduce bias when evaluating these processes, specific histories of open source work within the Bevy ecosystem are incredibly relevant when evaluating bids.
 As a result, the bidder(s) identity must be known at the time of submission.

-### Why are bids given to the lowest-paid qualified bidder?
+### Why are bids given to the qualified bidder with the lowest total recent payouts?

 A central challenge in running a paid bounty program in open source is building and maintaining community and funder trust in the process.
 As a result, fairness and transparency *must* be prioritized.